""

 Technical Building Control?

-Technical inspection of buildings is essential to ensure the safety of people and the solidity, compliance and durability of buildings.
-It enables all human and technical risks associated with the project (fire, earthquake, collapse, design faults, etc.) to be anticipated.
-It is also essential for guaranteeing the energy and environmental performance, earthquake resistance and thermal and acoustic insulation of the structure.
+Technical inspection of buildings is essential to ensure the safety of people, as well as the solidity, compliance and durability of buildings.
+It allows for the anticipation of all human and technical risks associated with the project (fire, earthquake, collapse, design flaws, etc.).
+It is also essential for guaranteeing the energy efficiency, environmental performance, earthquake resistance and thermal and acoustic insulation of the structure.

-Mandatory for most new buildings, technical building inspections are also frequently required by insurance companies.
+Mandatory for most new buildings, technical inspections are also frequently required by insurance companies.
 By identifying technical hazards at the preliminary design stage, they limit the risk of non-compliance and damage during construction and operation.
-They are therefore a key tool for risk management throughout the building's life cycle.
+They are therefore a key tool for risk management throughout the life cycle of a building.

 Technical Building Conrol: